Rutuja-Chaudhari-22/CodeClause_project_name/README.md

 # CodeClause_project_name
-This a an internship project  assigned by Code Clause.
-This is an unit converter project build by using HTML, CSS, JavaScript.
+This a an unit converter project assigned by CodeClause.
+The languages used to build this project are HTML, CSS, JavaScript.